josephlewisjgl/Merlin/README.md

 Will return a brief message from Merlin who will describe the cube for you using the metadata provided on StatsWales.

+### 3. Download your data for you.

+*download econ0074*

+Merlin will begin a download process for you on the dataset with the ID provided, there will then be a prompt from Merlin for the file path you would like to store the data under and Merlin will use it to store your data as a .csv file.

 ## Extra keywords:

 ### To close Merlin: